-Early rehabilitation consultation is important to address the prevention of complications and to assist in developing a plan of management in the critical care period and immediately afterwards.
+Early rehabilitation consultation is important to address the prevention of complications and assist in developing a management plan in the critical care period and immediately afterward.

-Some of the most important things to consider are the prevention of joint contractures and skin breakdown during the critical period.
-Using proper positioning, splinting, and turning schedules should be part of the care plan in the ICU for any patient who suffers from reduced consciousness.
-The presence of spasticity and increased muscle tone in people with severe traumatic brain injury increases the importance of these measures.
-It isn’t possible to predict the long term functional outcome for any individual in the first week after their traumatic brain injury so these precautions should be used for everyone.
+Some of the most important things to consider are preventing joint contractures and skin breakdown during the critical period.
+Using proper positioning, splinting, and turning schedules should be part of the ICU care plan for any patient who suffers from reduced consciousness.
+The presence of spasticity and increased muscle tone in people with severe traumatic brain injury increases these measures' importance.
+It isn’t possible to predict the long-term functional outcome for any individual in the first week after their traumatic brain injury, so these precautions should be used for everyone.

-There isn’t any proof that sensory stimulation increases long term outcome.
+There isn’t any proof that sensory stimulation increases long-term outcomes.
 On the other hand, hearing familiar sounds and things like music are not harmful and may be soothing for both the family and the patient.The Agitated Patient

-Post traumatic agitation is a common phenomenon in the recovery from a severe traumatic brain injury and it comes from confusion and disinhibition.
-The features of agitation are not well defined; at one end, there can be psychomotor activity and at the other end, there is physical aggression and explosive anger.
+Post-traumatic agitation is a common phenomenon in recovering from a severe traumatic brain injury, and it comes from confusion and disinhibition.
+The features of agitation are not well defined; at one end, there can be a psychomotor activity, and at the other end, there is physical aggression and explosive anger.
 Early agitation indicates the possibility of problems with attention.
 This type of agitation is different from the episodic dyscontrol syndromes seen later on in recovery.

 Certain drugs may have more effect on cognitive activity than others.
-For example, Haldol was shown to significantly impair problem solving in a rat model when compared to taking olanzapine.
+For example, Haldol was shown to significantly impair problem-solving in a rat model compared to taking olanzapine.
 Environmental controls need to be included in any intervention plan to treat acute agitation.
-Agitation may be because of too much noise and light or to internal factors, such as the need to urinate or having pain.
-It is important to remove any environmental triggers in order to provide a calming influence on the patient.
+Agitation may be because of too much noise and light or internal factors, such as the need to urinate or have pain.
+It is important to remove any environmental triggers to provide a calming influence on the patient.
 If these do not work or if there is a risk of injury to staff, then medications should be attempted.The Vegetative State

 About ten percent of people hospitalized with traumatic brain injury are in a minimally responsive or vegetative state in the first month after the injury.
 At six months out, about 3 percent of people continue in a vegetative state.

 In a minimally responsive state, the patient has generalized responses to the environment.
-The vegetative state means that the patient has no response to the environment although they may have sleep/wake cycles, roving eye movements, tearing, and even occasional vocalizations.
-The diagnosis of vegetative state cannot be made until the patient is twelve months out from the injury and still show no signs of recovery.
-Some people wake up somewhat but functional recovery is usually limited.
+The vegetative state means that the patient has no response to the environment, although they may have sleep/wake cycles, roving eye movements, tearing, and occasional vocalizations.
+The vegetative state diagnosis cannot be made until the patient is twelve months out from the injury and still shows no signs of recovery.
+Some people wake up somewhat, but functional recovery is usually limited.
 Survival of the vegetative state depends on how well they are cared for but rarely lasts beyond ten years.

-Early after injury, it is most important to evaluate the patient for responsiveness on a regular basis.
-Skin care, range of motion of the limbs and positioning devices, along with good nutritional and respiratory support are important for comfort and allow for functioning should the neurologic injury be recovered from.
-There is little evidence to support the effectiveness of coma stimulation programs; however, persons in a minimally responsive state of vegetative state deserve comfort, human contact and humane care.Acute Rehabilitation of a TBI Patient
+Early after injury, it is most important to evaluate the patient for responsiveness regularly.
+The skincare, range of motion of the limbs, positioning devices, and good nutritional and respiratory support are important for comfort and allow for functioning should the neurologic injury be recovered from.
+There is little evidence to support the effectiveness of coma stimulation programs; however, persons in a minimally responsive state of the vegetative state deserve comfort, human contact, and humane care.Acute Rehabilitation of a TBI Patient

-Much of the efforts during the acute rehabilitation stage of patients with moderate to severe traumatic brain injury are focused on basic self-care activities and treating other medical disorders.
+Much of the efforts during the acute rehabilitation stage of patients with moderate to severe traumatic brain injury focus on basic self-care activities and treating other medical disorders.
 The emphasis is on regaining ambulation or at least the independent use of a wheelchair.
-Recovery of independent ambulation occurs during the first three months after the injury; only 14 percent of those not ambulatory at the three month mark will become ambulatory later on.
+Recovery of independent ambulation occurs during the first three months after the injury; only 14 percent of those not ambulatory at the three-month mark will become ambulatory later on.

 Cognitive rehabilitation is directed at orienting the patient and using simple memory strategies along with cuing.
-Family members can be involved to a great degree in training to compensate for the patient’s problems in learning and memory.
-More and more aspects of traumatic brain injury rehabilitation is going to later treatment as an outpatient with inpatient stays becoming progressively shorter.Later Rehabilitation Interventions
+Family members can be involved to a great degree in training to compensate for their problems in learning and memory.
+More and more aspects of traumatic brain injury rehabilitation will later treatment as an outpatient, with inpatient stays becoming progressively shorter.Later Rehabilitation Interventions